abport/cv/README.md

 1. **Clone the repository:** `git clone https://github.com/abport/cv.git`
 2. **Open `index.html` in your browser:**  The app will launch directly.

+### 3. Import an Existing Resume

+To import a previously generated resume (only resumes created with this tool are supported):

+1. **Click on the "Import Resume" button** within the app interface.
+2. **Select your resume file** (HTML file) from your computer.
+3. **Edit your resume** as needed using the built-in editor.

+> **Note:** Only resumes that were generated using this Resume Builder can be imported.
+Attempting to import resumes from other sources may result in incompatibility issues.

 ## 💻 Technologies Used